wasp-lang/open-saas/docs/src/content/docs/start/getting-started.md

 ```

 ### Start your DB
-Make sure you have a Database connected and running.
-With Wasp, it's super easy:
+Before you start your app, you need to have a Postgres Database connected and running.
+With Wasp, that's super easy!

 First, make sure you have Docker installed and running.
 If not, download and install it [here](https://www.docker.com/products/docker-desktop/)

-From within the root of the projectn a new terminal window, run:
+With Docker running, open a new terminal window/tab and from within the root of the project, run:
 ```sh
 wasp start db
 ```
 This will start and connect your app to a Postgres database for you.
 No need to do anything else! 🤯

-In a new terminal window, run:
+Then, in a new terminal window/tab, run:
 ```sh
 wasp db migrate-dev
 ```